econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 [^errors]: If the modeler is willing to assert that consumers have mistaken beliefs that cause them to make suboptimal choices, the advice the model gives will differ from the pattern of measured behavior.
 This could justify the model in recommending, for example, greater investment in risky assets than consumers tend to choose on their own.
 We compromise by adopting a believed equity premium of 0.03, which is lower than the historical average.
 Even lower beliefs would reduce the estimated risk aversion coefficient.

 It is not astonishing to discover that many people hold beliefs that differ from those of experts, especially on subjects whose mastery requires considerable domain-specific education, like the returns and risk of stock investments.
-Indeed, the existence of a large industry offering financial advice is *prima facie* evidence that many people are not confident that they understand everything necessary to make good financial financial choices on their own.
+Indeed, the existence of a large industry offering financial advice is *prima facie* evidence that many people are not confident that they understand everything necessary to make good financial choices on their own.

 Financial advice, however, is fraught with potential conflicts of interest.
 That is one reason that justifying such advice with an explicit and transparent modeling framework is so attractive.